wakeup Message

 (integer)

-If both fields have the same value for wakeupDelay and Oracle Field Service is online, then there's no guaranteed order of wakeup events.
+If both fields have the same value for wakeupDelay and Oracle Fusion Field Service is online, then there's no guaranteed order of wakeup events.

 The default value for wakeOnEvents is { online: {} }.
-That is, the plug-in is woken only on an online event with a default delay to maintain backward compatibility.
+That is, the plugin is woken only on an online event with a default delay to maintain backward compatibility.

 If wakeOnEvents is set and is empty, or all its fields equal to null, it's equivalent to wakeupNeeded: false.

-Background synchronization schedule is discarded as soon as the plug-in sends the close, initEnd, or sleep message.
-So if a plug-in has to be opened in the background again after that, it must send the new (or the same) value of wakeupNeeded and wakeOnEvents in the close, initEnd, or sleep message.
+Background synchronization schedule is discarded as soon as the plugin sends the close, initEnd, or sleep message.
+So if a plugin has to be opened in the background again after that, it must send the new (or the same) value of wakeupNeeded and wakeOnEvents in the close, initEnd, or sleep message.

-Note: Constant working of plug-ins in the background is not advised, as it may negatively affect a device's performance (hence the user experience) and its battery life.
+Note: Constant working of plugins in the background is not advised, as it may negatively affect a device's performance (hence the user experience) and its battery life.
 However, if it is necessary for your business, then the best practice is to set a higher value for sleepTimeout (up to 3600 s (1 hour)).
-This helps to avoid repeated reopening and closing of the plug-in's frame in high-frequency series (which will be the case if the values of wakeupDelay and sleepTimeout both set to low values and waking up is requested by each sleep message).
+This helps to avoid repeated reopening and closing of the plugin's frame in high-frequency series (which will be the case if the values of wakeupDelay and sleepTimeout both set to low values and waking up is requested by each sleep message).

 Available Message Fields for wakeup: